arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-16.md

 ![from a bind invocation to do-notation-1](static/img/parser-combinators-for-the-rest-of-us/do-notation-2.png){:width="75%"}

-Basically, instead of using it the parameter of a lambda, you let it be a simple variable.
+That is, instead of using `value` as a lambda parameter, you promote it to be a simple variable.
 Just use `let!` instead of `let`.
+Then, you move the body of the lambda `doSomethingWith value` to the next

-Then, you move the body of the lambda `doSomethingWith value` to the next line:
+line:

 ![from a bind invocation to do notation-1](static/img/parser-combinators-for-the-rest-of-us/do-notation-3.png){:width="75%"}